 Extramural support for language programs

 In recognition of both the national excellence of our faculty and programs, and the national needs for expertise in languages, UW-Madison receives significant federal funding which allows students to study many so-called “less commonly taught languages.”
-This federal funding includes grants for National Resource Centers in the International Institute that support area and international studies; the prestigious Russian Flagship Program for undergraduate students to reach a professional level of competence in Russian by graduation; and substantial student scholarships such as the Foreign Language Area Studies (FLAS) fellowship (FLAS) and Project GO scholarships for ROTC students to study critical languages.
+This federal funding includes grants for National Resource Centers in the Institute for Regional and Area Studies that support area and international studies, the prestigious Russian Flagship Program for undergraduate students to reach a professional level of competence in Russian by graduation, and substantial student scholarships such as the Foreign Language Area Studies (FLAS) fellowship (FLAS) and Project GO scholarships for ROTC students to study critical languages.